KatVHarris/HoloLensBot/README.md

 # HoloLensBot
 ## Summary
 This project integrates Microsoft's LUIS API into Unity for Natural Language understanding in HoloLens applications.
 The HoloLens portion of the code was adapted from the HoloToolkit code from Microsoft https://github.com/Microsoft/HoloToolkit-Unity.
-The LUIS API in the sample folder is using the ALLIEBot API that answers questions about the show The 100.
+The LUIS API in the sample folder is using the ALIEBot API (https://github.com/KatVHarris/ALIEbot) that answers questions about the show The 100.

 ## Author
 Katherine "Kat" Harris - Technical Evangelist at Microsoft. @KATVHARRIS - Twitter